oasisprotocol/old-docs/src/overview.md

 the ParaTime Layer.

-* The Consensus Layer: The Consensus Layer is a decentralized set of validator nodes that operates a proof-of-stake blockchain.
+* The Consensus Layer: The Consensus Layer is a decentralized set of validator nodes that maintains a proof-of-stake blockchain.

 * The ParaTime Layer: The ParaTime Layer is a set of parallel runtimes, each representing a replicated application with shared state.